1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 For installation of open source EDA tools refer *[here](https://www.vlsisystemdesign.com/vsd-a-complete-guide-to-install-open-source-eda-tools/)*

-# Getting started with open source tools
+# Getting started with Open Source tools

-You may start the physical design flow by first ensuring all the tools are installed properly and are working correctly by invoking them.
+You may start your physical design flow by first ensuring all the tools are installed properly and are working correctly by invoking them.

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/01_invoke_yosys.png)